 Attendance and participation is a requirement of all adult programs.
 Each student is expected to attend all scheduled class and clinical hours.
 It is up to the discretion of the teacher to schedule all make-up hours.
 Students are expected to attend make-up hours as scheduled by the teacher.
-Teachers will give students at least a day notice.
 Students must maintain a 93% attendance rate in class at all times.